 Our class participants have enthusiastically adopted our new cleaning processes and use detergent and cloths to wipe down all equipment they use throughout the class, with assistance and supervision from our allied health professionals.

-While we have slowly increased our class capacities from when COVID first began, they are still well below the maximum numbers allowed with respect to physical distancing.
+While we have slowly increased our class capacities from when COVID first began in 2020, they are still well below the maximum numbers allowed with respect to physical distancing.
 Our class capacities will continue to be guided by SA Health and our clients.

 We ensure each treatment room is stocked with hand-sanitiser, hygienic face shields for the treatment beds, cleaning solutions and microfibre cloths.
 Face masks and gloves are also available for use if required.